noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA2/English Year 12 FA2 Draft 2.md

 https://disability.royalcommission.gov.au/

 ### So what can we do?
 (Conclusion)
 It's downright absurd to assume that awareness alone, or a twitter hashtag, will instantly fix disability injustice.
-Fighting for equality in a distinctly unequal world is an uphill battle, however as a collective, its our responsibility to support and stand up for people with disabilities when appropriate.
+Fighting for equality in a distinctly inequitable world is an uphill battle, however as a collective, its our responsibility to support and stand up for people with disabilities when appropriate.

-The more let disability become taboo and avoid talking about how it affects us and the people around us, the less we can do about it.
+The more we let disability become taboo and avoid talking about how it affects us and the people around us, the less we can do about it.

 If you or someone you know with a disability has been discriminated against, you can launch a complaint with "People with Disability Australia" at www.pwd.org.au, who can assist with making a report to the Australian Human Rights Commission or other appropriate agency.